sk3l3dor/sk3l3dor/README.md

 - 👋 Hi, I’m @Rohit
 - 👀 I’m interested in WEB -> DEVELOPMENT
-- 🌱 I’m currently learning FullStack Development Of M.E.R.N Aplications
+- 🌱 I’m currently working as a FullStack Developer Of M.E.R.N Aplications
 - 💞️ I’m looking to collaborate on any open Source
 - 📫 You can find me on TWITTER @dev_r96